NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 ```

 ## Future Work
-1. The `dotnet nuget config list` is a community ask.
-We will consider adding more commands, like add/update/delete, in the future.
-2. We will discuss if adding this command into NuGet.exe CLI, in the future.
+1. The `dotnet nuget config path/get` is a community ask.
+We will discuss if adding this command into NuGet.exe CLI, in the future.
-3. NuGet.exe [config command](https://learn.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-config) is implemented.
-But there is no `list` command.
-And the behavior is confusing (the `set` command will set the property which appears last when loading, so sometimes it's not updating the closest NuGet configuration file).
-Do we want to implement those subcommand(e.g.`set`) in the future in dotnet.exe differently?
+2. NuGet.exe [config command](https://learn.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-config) is implemented.
+But the behavior is confusing: the `set` command will set the property which appears last when loading, so sometimes it's not updating the closest NuGet configuration file.
+We might need to change this behavior in the future.
+(Related code: https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Configuration/Settings/Settings.cs#L229)

 ## Open Questions
 1. To show configuration files locations, is it better to use `--verbosity` option or some option named like `--show-path`? (git command is using `--show-origin` for similar purpose)

-2. What are the recommended verbs in dotnet command when setting and unsetting values?  ('set' and 'unset' work or not?)
-3. `Get` is not mentioned in this doc.
-It may cause some confusions:
-   Should `get` work for settings not in config section?
-(It's workable, but then we will miss `set` and `unset` for those as those are not doable)
-   Should `get` get the settings from a specific config file(like `set` and `unset`), or get the merged settings from multiple config files?
+2. `dotnet nuget config get <CONFIG_KEY>` will get the value of the specifc config key (which is aligned with NuGet config command).
+But
+`dotnet nuget config get` will get all merged configuration settings in xml format, since many sections are not simple key-value pairs.
+ Do we need to have another verb for getting all merged configuration settings?

+3. `dotnet nuget config get -v d` will display source of each configuration setting key, in a format of comment in xml file.
+So that people can still redirect the output into a file without breaking any syntax.
+Does that sound good to you?

+3. `--working-directory` is changed from an argument into an option.
+Because we could not differentiate `dotnet nuget config get <WORKING_DIRECTORY>` and `dotnet nuget config get <CONFIG_KEY>`.
+Any better ideas?

 ## Considerations
 1. Will this command help with diagnosing incorrect setting format?